Rubidium7/ping/README.md

 make && sudo ./ping <domain/ip_address>
 ```
 Note: the program creates a raw socket which it'll need sudo access for

+## Potential improvements

+As this project was written for a hackathon I purely focused on getting an MVP out, but if I come back to this here would be some nice feature ideas

+- [ ] support for flags
+  - [ ] -?
+  - [ ] -v
+  - [ ] -f
+  - [ ] -w
+  - [ ] -l
+  - [ ] etc.
+- [ ] error handling that mimics the original gnu ping

 <!-- ROADMAP -->
 <!--## Roadmap